Not all constructive feedback is helpful, but that’s what you often get if you aren’t specific when seeking it.

 A month or so later, I had this in mind as I wrote a rough draft of an executive summary.
 I didn’t have a chance to sit with him and review the draft, but he was able to look at it and send me back some comments.
 His feedback pointed to strengthening the depth and precision of the analyses.
 So I put my focus on those elements and we soon wrapped up the project.

-I fell into a feedback trap
+I had fallen into a feedback trap

 Without realizing it, in the midst of the work, I had set aside my improvement goal when I assumed that his feedback was to be my priority.
 I hadn’t been specific in what I wanted him to focus on during his review of the executive summary.
 I had generally assumed that in his position he knew better than I did about what was important.
 If he said to focus on analytical details, then I focused on them; and not on the big picture.